Chekinm/flask-app-fermata-homework-ubuntu/backend/README.md

 ## Introduction

 This Flask application serves as a RESTful API for managing groups and images.
-It provides endpoints for retrieving groups with associated images, updating the status of an image, and retrieving statistics for images created in the last 30 days.
+It provides endpoints for retrieving groups with associated images, updating the status of an image, and retrieving statistics for images statuses created in the last 30 days.

 The application utilizes a MongoDB database to store and retrieve data, including groups and images.
 It also includes error handling for common HTTP exceptions.